 Guner celik, "Scheduling algorithms for throughput maximization in time-varying networks with reconfiguration delays,” August, 2012.

 Mihalis Markakis, “Scheduling in Switched Queueing Networks with Heavy-Tailed Traffic, June 2013.
-Currently Assistant Professor, Universitat Pompeu Fabra, Barcelona, Spain.
+Currently Assistant Professor, University of Navarra, Spain.

 Greg Kuperman, “Network Protection with Service Guarantees” June 2013.
-Currently member of technical staff at MIT Lincoln Laboratory.
+Currently program manager at DARPA.

 Nathan Jones, “Practical Algorithms for Distributed Network Control,” August 2013.
-Currently member of technical staff at MIT Lincoln Laboratory.
+Currently at Google.

 Matt Johnston, "The Role of Control Information in Wireless Link Scheduling," December 2014.
-Currently at Boeing Co.
+Currently at Google.